firebolt-db/metabase-firebolt-driver/README.md

 ## Configuring

 1. Once you've started up Metabase, open http://localhost:3000 , go to add a database and select "Firebolt".
-2. You'll need to provide the Host, Port, Database Name, Username and Password.
+2. You'll need to provide the Database Name, Username and Password.

 ### Prerequisites